AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

 Every time we dereference a pointer to a heap object, we must first zero the tag bits.
 In the RTS, this is done with the inline function (previously: macro) `UNTAG_CLOSURE()`; in `.cmm` code this is done with the `UNTAG()` macro.
 Surprisingly few places needed untagging to be added.

+## Strict fields are NOT always tagged.

+One might assume that strict fields by their nature can only contain tagged pointers.
+This is currently not true.
+Especially (static) indirections can make their way into such fields.
+See https://gitlab.haskell.org/ghc/ghc/issues/14677